jto888/Rscram-test-build/README.md

 [Setting the path to Rtools\\mingw_64\\bin only works with a --no-multiarch argument in the R INSTALL command.]

-It is still mystifying that the build command is for g++ -std=c++0x . . . although I have provided CXX_STD = CXX11 in a Makevars.win file AND I have indicated SystemRequirements: C++11 in the DESCRIPTION file.
-However, the C++11 standard is being applied.
+A package can define the C++ standard most effectively using SystemRequirements in the DESCRIPTION file.

 Next attempts to build through event.cc has been found to require ccfgroup.cc (the call for \#include “ccfgroup.h” is in the event.cc NOT the event.h, which was a little deceiving).
-Also, in ccfgroup.cc there are includes for "expression/arithmetic.h" and "expression/constant.h" so the expression folder is now required in src.
+Also, in ccfgroup.cc there are includes for "expression/numerical.h" and "expression/constant.h" so the expression folder is now required in src.
 Within these expression headers lies an \#include back to “src/expression.h”; however, this cannot be found during the R build.
-Edits within these files now call for \#include “../expression.h” to make this work.
+Edits within these files now call for #include “../expression.h” to make this work.